 I'm worried about my child, what can I do?

 Sending a son or daughter away to college is a complicated process for many families.
-As with every life transition, parents want to be able to do what is best for their children.
+As with many life transitions, parents want to be able to do what is best for their children.
 Parents often become concerned about their son or daughter's emotional functioning.
-The Wellness Center here at New England College is available to consult with parents who have concerns regarding their son or daughter.
+The Counseling & Testing Center here at WKU is available to consult with parents who have concerns regarding their son or daughter.
 It is best to call and schedule a time to talk with one of our counselors- by phone or in person.
-You can reach the Counseling and Testing Center by calling 745-3159.
+You can reach the Counseling and Testing Center by calling (270) 745-3159.

 Issues commonly raised by parents are: